Katie MacAlister

-Katie MacAlister (born 1964) is a Seattle-area author of fiction and non-fiction.
+Katie MacAlister (born March 15, 1964) is a Seattle-area author of fiction and non-fiction.
 Her most popular titles are historical, contemporary, and paranormal romance.
 She also writes young-adult books under the pseudonym Katie Maxwell and mysteries under the pseudonym Kate Marsh.

-MacAlister's contemporary and historical books frequently feature Anglophile, flawed heroines who are tall, Rubenesque, klutzy, or divorced.
+MacAlister's contemporary and historical books frequently feature flawed Anglophile heroines who are tall, Rubenesque, klutzy, or divorced.
 Their male counterparts are typically men who have had something happen in their past.